-Provided that the manager can demonstrate compliance with the relevant provisions of 2.1 to 2.14 above, where a dealing, creation or cancellation price of any share/unit is found to be incorrect by less than 0.5% of the price of that unit/share, compensation to share/unitholders or to or from the fund will not normally be required, unless the trustee decides otherwise.
+Provided that the Manager can demonstrate compliance with the relevant provisions of 2.1 to 2.14 above, where a dealing, creation or cancellation price of any share/unit is found to be incorrect by less than 0.5% of the price of that unit/share/unit, compensation to share/unit holders or to or from the fund Collective Investment Scheme will not normally be required, unless the Trustee decides otherwise.

-- 5.3 Prices found to be incorrect by 0.5% or more - 5.3.1 Where the dealing price of any share/unit is found to be incorrect by 0.5% or more of the price of that unit, compensation to share/unitholders will be required unless, exceptionally, the trustee considers that compensation is inappropriate.
-If so, the trustee must report the matter to the Commission together with his recommendation and justification. - 5.3.2 Where a creation or cancellation has taken place at a price which is incorrect by 0.5% or more of the price of a share/unit, the trustee will normally require the transaction to be corrected and money paid into or out of the collective investment scheme. - 5.3.3 Where the factor leading to an incorrect price continues (or has continued) in existence over a period of time, compensation will normally be required only on days where the price is incorrect by 0.5% or more of the price of a share/unit. - 5.3.4 Where there is more than one factor at any one time which causes an incorrect price to be calculated, compensation will normally be required whenever, and so long as, the combined effect on any one day is 0.5% or more of the price of a unit. - 5.4 Generally - 5.4.1 In all cases where compensation is otherwise required, amounts due to reimburse share/unitholders for individual sums under £10 (or currency equivalent at the rate taken at the valuation point) will not normally need to be paid, although managers are free to pay such smaller amounts, or to make such smaller amounts up to a higher figure (eg £10).
+5.3 Prices found to be incorrect by 0.5% or more

+- 5.3.1 Where the dealing price of any share/unit is found to be incorrect by 0.5% or more of the price of that share/unit, compensation to share/unit holders will be required unless, exceptionally, the Trustee considers that compensation is inappropriate.
+If so, the Trustee must report the matter to the Commission together with his recommendation and justification. - 5.3.2 Where a creation or cancellation has taken place at a price which is incorrect by 0.5% or more of the price of a share/unit, the Trustee will normally require the transaction to be corrected and money paid into or out of the Collective Investment Scheme. - 5.3.3 Where the factor leading to an incorrect price continues (or has continued) in existence over a period of time, compensation will normally be required only on days where the price is incorrect by 0.5% or more of the price of a share/unit. - 5.3.4 Where there is more than one factor at any one time which causes an incorrect price to be calculated, compensation will normally be required whenever, and so long as, the combined effect on any one day is 0.5% or more of the price of a share/unit.